Shawn McEvoy, Director of Editorial

 So now, come back to your God!
-Act on the principles of love and justice, and always live in confident dependence on your God. ~ Hosea 12:6, NLT
+Act with love and justice, and always depend on him. ~ Hosea 12:6, NLT

 The 'Fourth of July' devotional.

 It fell to me this year.

 And whoa if I didn't have a firecracker of a time coming up with what to write.